Meridaw/Vanilla-Macros/README.md

 ## How To Use

-Either click on the folders and text files on the github page to find more info or click [Download ZIP](https://github.com/Meridaw/Vanilla-Macros/archive/refs/heads/master.zip) to download the files.
+Click on the folders and text files in the github to find more info or click [Download ZIP](https://github.com/Meridaw/Vanilla-Macros/archive/refs/heads/master.zip) to download the files.
 [Notepad](https://notepad-plus-plus.org/) is useful to read or edit the files.